saltict/availproject.github.io/docs/operate/node/0010-light-client.md

 1. Download the latest Avail light client [<ins>release</ins>](https://github.com/availproject/avail-light/releases/).
 The light client is available pre-built for different architectures.
 2. If you prefer building the light client yourself, see [<ins>build the Avail light client from source</ins>](#build-the-avail-light-client-from-source).
 3. Run the light client with the following pre-defined configuration file:
-`./avail-light --network testnet`
+`./avail-light --network goldberg`
 4. If you want to supply your own [<ins>configuration file</ins>](https://github.com/availproject/avail-light#configuration-reference), use:
-`./avail-light --config config.yaml --network testnet`
+`./avail-light --config config.yaml --network goldberg`

 That's it 🎉!
 You have successfully run the light client and connected to a public network.
 The light client should show output similar to the following:
 <details>